felipedominguezc/felipedominguezc.github.io/CPS_data.md

 **Insights:**
 This script exemplifies advanced Stata programming by dynamically constructing age groups, applying weighted calculations, and generating comprehensive visualizations.
 The use of loops, conditional logic, and aggregate functions reflects a sophisticated approach to labor force analysis that is both efficient and scalable.

----

-Feel free to adjust the styling or commentary as needed to best reflect your skills and project details on your GitHub page!